SuspiciousCat869/AniDub-Captions/README.md

 - Psychic School Wars
 - Psycho-Pass The Movie
 - Puella Magi Madoka Magica the Movie Rebellion
+- Rascal Does Not Dream of a Dreaming Girl
+- Rascal Does Not Dream of a Knapsack Kid
+- Rascal Does Not Dream of a Sister Venturing Out
 - Resident Evil Damnation
 - Ride your wave
 - Robin Hood II and the Invincible Knight